-This online MBSR course is 100% free and is modeled on the MBSR program founded by Jon Kabat-Zinn at the University of Massachusetts Medical Center.
-While the absolute best way to learn MBSR is with a live class, such as the MBSR in-person course, where you have the benefit of interaction with the instructor and other classmembers, and the group support that this provides, sometimes that's just not possible.
+This online MBSR training course is 100% free and is modeled on the MBSR program founded by Jon Kabat-Zinn at the University of Massachusetts Medical School.

-The course is a blend of meditation, body awareness and yoga: learning through practice and discussion how our body handles (and can resolve) stress neurologically.
-Through participation in this course, participants learn to increase their ability to:
+MBSR is a blend of meditation, body awareness and yoga: learning through practice and study how your body handles (and can resolve) stress neurologically.
+Through the online MBSR course, you will learn skills that can increase your ability to:

 - Cope with stress, pain, and the challenges of everyday life

 - Deal with disturbing events with grace and composure

 - Be fully present and alive in this moment

 There has been more than 30 years of research, much of it specifically studying MBSR.
 While MBSR is not a "cure" for serious medical conditions and should not be used as a substitute for medical treatment, this body of research indicates that mindfulness training can have a significant therapeutic effect for those experiencing stress, anxiety, high blood pressure, depression, chronic pain, migraines, heart conditions, diabetes and other ailments.
 In addition, participants typically report feeling more alive, more "in-tune" with themselves and others.

 To get more of a sense of what the course is about...

 This self-guided course begins with an Introduction designed to give you a sense of mindfulness and an idea of how this course is structured.
 For each of the eight weeks, videos, readings and practices help you build a base of both knowledge and experience.
 MBSR "At a Glance" provides a brief outline of the MBSR course.